 More specifically, Maura’s experience includes advising:

-Investors by providing strategic advice and conducting regulatory assessments in connection with due diligence for transactions and working with investors post-acquisition on integration activities; and
+- Investors by providing strategic advice and conducting regulatory assessments in connection with due diligence for transactions and working with investors post acquisition on integration activities;

 Maura received her J.D., with honors, from the George Washington University Law School where she was an associate of The George Washington International Law Review.
 She received her B.A. from the University of Virginia where she was a Jefferson Scholar.

 Executive Vice President, Regulatory Policy

 Brian Corrigan joined Greenleaf in August 2014, following more than a decade of professional experience in the biopharmaceutical industry.
 Brian uses his in-depth understanding of the U.S. healthcare system and the Food and Drug Administration (FDA) regulatory process to provide strategic and technical guidance to Greenleaf clients.

 At Greenleaf, Brian has advised numerous clients in the drug and biologics space on interpreting FDA clinical expectations, navigating regulatory hurdles, and executing formal meetings with the FDA, while providing strategic support through the application review process toward product approval.